-Policy/Disclosure StatementTowson University One Card Policy As a condition of using the OneCard, the campus member to whom the OneCard was issued, referred to hereinafter as the “Cardholder” agrees to abide by the OneCard Policies and Dining and Retail Point Account Terms and Conditions set forth herein.
+Policy/Disclosure StatementTowson University One Card Policy As a condition of using the OneCard, the campus member to whom the OneCard was issued, referred to hereinafter as the Cardholder agrees to abide by the OneCard Policies and Dining and Doc Dollars Account Terms and Conditions set forth herein.
 Cardholder further agrees and acknowledges that these Policies and Terms and Conditions are contractual obligations.

 - Student Cardholders may use the OneCard while enrolled as a Towson University student.
 Employee Cardholders may use the OneCard while employed by the University.